-Furthermore, don't downplay the role of a user friendly website.
-Your website will have a direct impact into your company's reputation, reliability, and essentially sales.
+Furthermore, don't downplay the role of a user-friendly website.
+Your website will have a direct impact on your company's reputation, reliability, and essentially sales.

 ''Invest in your website - find someone you know or a company that can handle the website’s development side for you.''

 It’s important to establish a balanced marketing strategy straight from the beginning.
 It’s rare for people to find a business without any kind of marketing.
 However, your marketing should be in proportion to your ability to cater to your audience - you don’t want to over-promote yourself and end up not being able to meet the demand.

 ‘’If you have a good product but no marketing, you won’t be able to make the sales you need to keep your business afloat.
 On the other hand, too much marketing is not necessarily good either, you still want to be able to keep up with the demand.’’